Kakamotobi/Learned/Computer Science/Computer-System.md

 - OF - Operand Fetch
 - IE - Instruction Execute
 - OS - Operand Store
+#### CPU Performance
+##### Performance Metrics
+###### Clock
+> The clock sends out a regular electrical pulse which synchronises (keeps in time) all the components. | BBC

+- A small cylinder-like component next to a mercury battery on the mainboard.
+- **Clock Speed**
+  - The number of times that the clock pulses (clock cycle) per second is the clock's speed in Hz.
+    - Ex: 3.6GHz means that the clock pulses 3,600,000,000 times per second.
+  - One **clock cycle** is roughly equivalent to one unit of work that the processor performs.
+    - Executing one command requires about 4 to 5 blocks.
+  - Therefore, the clock speed of a CPU is an indicator of how fast the CPU is able to process operations required for instructions.
+    - A 3.6GHz processor is able to compute approximately 13 billion more operations than a 2.3GHz processor.
+  - The memory and CPU have different clocks.
+    - Ex: a CPU may be 3.6GHz while the memory be 2.1GHz.
+###### Million Instructions per Second(MIPS)
+- The number of instructions that the processor executes per second.
+- Since different instructions take different amounts of time, MIPS is not absolute and is not a constant metric.
+It is merely a vague reference to the CPU's performance.
+- Different CPUs cannot be compared to each other based on MIPS.
+- *Note*
+  - 3.6GHz means the processor executes 36 billion operations (not instructions) per second.
+###### Response/Elapsed Time
+- The time it took from start to finish is never constant.
+- There are many variables that can affect the time (Ex: OS, I/O delay, other programs using the CPU).
+- CPU resources are used by not only the programs but also the OS at the same time.
+##### Considerations for CPU Performance
+- Reduce program size.
+- Improve Cycles Per Instruction(CPI) by minimizing bubbles.
+  - Avoid using lots of function calls, `if...else` statements.
+  - Write code so that the CPU can easily predict what operations it needs to do (Ex: keep `true` and only `false` at the end).
+- Lots of memory access means higher space complexity, which also means the CPU needs more time to go back and forth to the memory.
+- Maximizing speed results to less throughput.
+- Maximizing throughput results to slow speed.
+- Therefore, we need to consider what is more efficient for the demand.
+- **Amdahl's Law**
+  - Simply improving one component does not necessarily mean the whole thing can
 ### Memory
 #### Memory Hierarchy
 <p align="center">